 Marcia has also produced a translation of the poems of Yiddish modernist Malka Heifetz Tussman, With Teeth in the Earth (Wayne State University, 1992).
 Reviewer Lucille Day, writing in Calyx, called it a "stunning collection," and David Roskies, Chair of the Department of Jewish Literature at the Jewish Theological Seminary, wrote, "There is no other Yiddish literary translation quite like this—nor is there likely to be again."

 Marcia's other works include three poetry books: My Son Likes Weather; This Year in Jerusalem, about which Adrienne Rich wrote, "These poems have the lucidity of etchings and the intensity of gemstones"; and It Is July in Virginia, which won the Claytor Award of the Poetry Society of America and about which poet Heather McHugh wrote, "It forges new ground... [these are] odd, still, resonant poems, quite distinctive, at times almost revelatory."

 Marcia resides in Berkeley, California, with her spouse, poet Steve Rood.
 Their son, Abraham Gilead (Abby), is a student at Vassar College.
 A popular public speaker, Marcia travels widely to college campuses and to venues in the Jewish community, where her topics range from the love lyrics of the Bible to contemporary Jewish women writers.
 She also leads congregations in services and rituals from The Book of Blessings.

 © Marcia Falk.
-Photo by Marc Geller.
+Photo by Rise Cohen.